Alan P. Naumann

 Vice President Of Finance

-Ann brings 10+ years of experience building and leading finance and accounting teams for high-growth technology companies.
+Ann brings over 10 years of experience building and leading finance and accounting teams for high-growth technology companies.
 She began her career in public accounting, where she held roles in audit and tax work for the Big Four.

 Transitioning to corporate finance, Ann developed expertise in FP&A, international tax, treasury, and financial reporting.
 Most recently, she advised enterprise software, SaaS and PaaS companies on issues around GAAP accounting, systems implementations, business process automation, and post-acquisition integration.
 Ann holds a BBA from the McCombs School of Business at the University of Texas at Austin and is a licensed CPA.×